apache/flink/docs/content/docs/connectors/datastream/kafka.md

 The interval of drawing checkpoints therefore defines how much the program may have to go back at most, in case of a failure.
 To use fault tolerant Kafka Consumers, checkpointing of the topology needs to be enabled in the [job]({{< ref "docs/deployment/config" >}}#execution-checkpointing-interval).

-If checkpointing is disabled, the Kafka consumer will periodically commit the offsets to Zookeeper.
+If checkpointing is disabled, the Kafka consumer will periodically commit the offsets to Zookeeper or broker.

 ### Kafka Consumers Topic and Partition Discovery